-The register for the first session will be taken at 8.50 and will be kept open until 9.20.
+The register for the first session will be taken when children arrive in class, and will be kept open for thirty minutes.
 The register for the second session will be taken when the class return after their lunch break.

 3.2 Unplanned absence